MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ## Best practice: Set up Availability Zones

-Availability Zones increase high-availability to protect your applications and data from datacenter failures.
+Availability Zones increase high availability to protect your applications and data from datacenter failures.
 Availability Zones are unique physical locations within an Azure region.
 Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 To ensure resiliency, there's a minimum of three separate zones in all enabled regions.
 The physical separation of Availability Zones within a region protects applications and data from datacenter failures.

 Here are a few more points to be aware of as you set up Availability Zones: